sanchit002sanchit002/Math-Tex_project/README.md

 # Math-Tex
+A Math editing software for visually impaired.

+We have 2 kinds of applications right now.
+* A JavaScript based web application
+* A Java based Standalone application

+## The web app can be run directly on the browser
+## The Java App needs to be run using ``` java -jar <JLatexMathDemoAwt.jar> ```

+### Initial Plans for Math-Tex

 **Introduction:**

 math-tex is a rich text editor specially designed for blind and visually impaired.
 It will help them to write complex mathematical equations.
-It has inbuilt screen reader.

 **Implementation:**